Acheiropoieta: Saint Dominic in Soriano

-Miraculous painting granted to the monastery - (Fra Frangipane) by Virgin Mother of God together with Saint Catherine and saint Magdalene.
+A miraculous painting said to have been granted to the monastery - (Fra Frangipane) by the Virgin Mary together with Saint Catherine and saint Mary Magdalene.

 Panagia Ierosolymitissa

 The Panagia Ierosolymitissa (All-Holy Lady of Jerusalem; Greek: Παναγία Ιεροσολυμίτισσα) icon of the Mother of God is an acheiropoieton located in the Tomb of Mary in Gethsemane in Jerusalem.
 The icon is considered by Orthodox Christians to be the patroness of Jerusalem.
 The commonly held story regarding the origins of the Panagia Ierosolymitissa is that it miraculously appeared in the year 1870.
 This story became popular due to a leaflet released by the Greek Orthodox Patriarchate of Jerusalem verifying it.

 Icon of Christ of Latomos

 The Icon of Christ of Latomos (or Latomou), also known as the Miracle of Latomos, is a Byzantine mosaic of Jesus in the monastery of Latomos (now the Church of Hosios (Holy) David the Dendrite) in Thessaloniki, Greece, that is an acheiropoieton.
 The origins of this mosaic icon can be traced back to the late third century AD when Maximian and Diocletian reigned jointly over the Roman Empire.
 The Icon of Christ of Latomos is one of the lesser-known acheiropoieta (Greek: αχειροποίητα εικόνα).

 According to tradition, the Icon of Christ of Latomos was discovered by Princess Flavia Maximiana Theodora, the Christian daughter of Emperor Maximian.
 She hid it to protect it from potential damage by the pagan, Roman authorities, and it remarkably survived both Byzantine iconoclasm in the eighth century and a period of time in the fifteenth century when the church of Hosios David was converted to an Islamic mosque (during the Ottoman occupation of Thessaloniki).
 Sometime before the Ottoman occupation and prior to the twelfth century, the mosaic icon was rediscovered by a monk from Lower Egypt.
 It was again rediscovered in 1921, and the building was reconsecrated to Saint David.

 Thematically and artistically, the Icon of Christ of Latomos is considered to be the first of its type, depicting an apocalyptic scene that includes imagery from the Book of Ezekiel.
 The icon is also the first to represent important theological ideas about the apocalypse.